Commitment to safety and outstanding patient care.

 This course will provide the participant with an in-depth discussion on the recognition and staging of burns, along with calculation of total body surface area burned, utilizing multiple techniques.
 The participant will also be able to recognize the priorities in treatment of burn patients, along with multiple methods of calculating the fluid resuscitation needed.
 Included in this course is a discussion of appropriate transfer and transport of patients with extensive burns.

-Review of common cardiac rhythm and arrythmias with their current evidence-based treatments.
+Review of common cardiac rhythm and arrhythmias with their current evidence-based treatments.

 Review and treatment of common torso and chest traumatic injuries.